freelawproject/bigcases2/ARCHITECTURE.md

 ### What does the server do?

-- Receives webhooks from CourtListener, Twitter, and Mastodon
+- Receives webhooks from CourtListener and Mastodon
 - Processes new documents from CourtListener (generate thumbnails, create posts, post)

 ## Incoming webhooks

 - `/webhooks/docket-[secret]`: From CourtListener, delivered when there is a new document in a followed case.
 The full URL is secret.
-- `/webhooks/twitter`: From Twitter, Account Activity API
 - `/webhooks/mastodon`: From Mastodon instance, Web Push API

 ## Images